Title and statement of responsibility area

 The Charles Ernest L'Ami collection consists of the following: correspondence dealing mainly with his literary work, career development, and personal opinions and political views; literary manuscripts to his published and unpublished novels, short stories, dramas, and poems; articles; radio scripts; letters to editors; and various resource materials such as reviews, scrapbooks, news clippings, etc.

 The collection is fairly complete and representative of L'Ami the writer.
-Several strictly personal letters were withdrawn from the collection while being processed and returned to the surviving son, Charles A. L'Ami of 81 Deer Lodge Street in St. James, a Winnipeg suburb.
+Several strictly personal letters were withdrawn from the collection while being processed and returned to the surviving son, Charles A. L'Ami.
 Nothing was returned or destroyed that reflected L'Ami's philosophy, interpretations, or literary endeavors.

 Immediate source of acquisition